 Silken Tofu or White Bean Scalloped Potatoes

 Here’s a deceptively rich-tasting version of scalloped potatoes.
-It’s made with a creamy sauce of silken tofu or white beans, minus the bother of making a flour-thickened white sauce.
-Simple and comforting, it’s a great everyday dish, especially if you have your potatoes prepared beforehand.
+It’s made with a creamy sauce of silken tofu or white beans (canellini or Great Northern), minus the bother of making a flour-thickened white sauce.
+Simple and comforting, it’s a great Thanksgiving dish for the vegans in the family, especially if you have your potatoes prepared beforehand.
 Serve with a green veggie and colorful salad.
-It’s also a nice addition to a holiday meal, for which it can function as a main dish for the vegans and a side dish for everyone else.

 - 6 large or 8 medium potatoes, preferably red-skinned or Yukon gold